 You know the old adage ‘new year, new you’, but what about its modern reinvention: new year, new job?
 The new year is when recruiters restart their searches for candidates with renewed, refined goals and budgets.
 This makes it an ideal point for you to reflect on your current career progress and goals, to celebrate what you’ve achieved, and to look ahead to the next 12 months.
-January is a great time to dust off the CV and reconnect with your colleagues and, especially as a real estate agent, your contacts.

 Whilst thinking of all the things you’ve achieved in the past year, as a young professional you should also take an honest look at what you could improve on.
 Did you make enough of your business contacts and your networking opportunities?
 Are you using tools like LinkedIn enough to shout about your business and make insightful statements on current market trends?
 Did you embrace or neglect your social media channels or your website?